maarxx/SmarterScheduling/README.md

 But the tool just isn't up to the task.
 What you want is just a little too complicated, and you can't ever quite get it right.

-You try to find the right balance, but it's just not the right tool for the job, and whenever your balance is a bit off, your prize Doctor goes berserk and gets his arm blown off.
+You try to find the right balance, but it's just not the right tool for the job, and whenever your balance is a bit off, your prize Doctor goes berserk and gets his arm blown off by your Sniper.

 ## Enter Smarter Scheduling